The Confident Eater

 8. Simple food – foods that are complex, like integrated dishes are generally more difficult for fussy eaters.
 Serving foods that are easy to recognise at a glance are usually more readily accepted.

-This is not to say that we are not working towards more complex mixed foods.
-Absolutely, and this is definitely the end goal.
+This is not to say that you are not working towards more complex mixed foods.
+Absolutely yes, and this is definitely the end goal.
 However, it often needs to be done in stages.

 Smothering pasta in sauce for a plain pasta kind of a child is probably going to end in wastage.
 However, serving the plain pasta with a tiny bit of sauce next to it, builds the association but doesn’t mean the meal gets rejected.

-We can also work on ways for our child to interact with the sauce, so they do become more comfortable with it.
-That may be dipping a piece of pasta on a skewer into it or it may be just pouring the sauce into a little bowl, dependent upon their comfort level.
+You can also work on ways for your child to interact with the sauce, so they do become more comfortable with it.
+That may be dipping a piece of pasta on a skewer into it, or it may be just pouring the sauce into a little bowl, dependent upon their comfort level.

-Having a child who is a fussy eater does make feeding a more complex undertaking.
-And yes, there is probably going to be some wastage, as we do want to consistently serve our child foods they cannot eat yet so they are able to build a comfort level with it.
+A child who is a fussy eater does make feeding a more complex undertaking.
+And yes, there is probably going to be some wastage, as you do want to consistently serve your child foods they cannot eat yet, so they are able to build a comfort level with it.

-Similarly, if we are testing a new brand of chicken nugget, it doesn’t have to be a plateful, we can just put one in the oven alongside the other food.
+Similarly, if you are testing a new brand of chicken nugget, it doesn’t have to be a plateful, you can just put one in the oven alongside the other food.
 Or even half a one!
 Raisins not eaten?
 Back in the packet.
 Strawberry not touched?
 Back in the punnet.

 Learn more about Judith here: https://theconfidenteater.com/about/